bahrus/be-linked/README.md

         });
     </script>
     <toggle-element be-linked='
-        Use read only handler import to manage read only property changes of host.
+        Merge result of read only handler into adorned element when read only property of host changes.
     '></toggle-element>
 </host-element>
 ```